avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 * **Contagion/Signaling**: A LEZ in a big city makes the fleet of cars change and thus all their neighboring cities will have part of their fleet changed
 * **Anticipation**: LEZ zones are advertised before application to give some time to change fleet so the effects might be seen before application or the timing of effects might not be perfect.
-  * :arrow_right: Both can be solved by backdating if I have the data on cars from Wolff
+  * :bulb: Both are partially solved by **Wolff (2015)** an **Gehritz (2017)**, but can be reviewed if I have the data on cars from Wolff and solved with backdating.
 * **Displacement**: If a very strong LEZ displaces business to "control" cities, the ATE on GDP, employment, ... would be biased.
 Does not make much sense if almost all of them will apply a LEZ soon.
-  * :question: How can I test, discard this.
-Especially for the city of Hamburg that has NOT applied any LEZ.
-Maybe I need to do tests with and without Hamburg as a control observation.
+  * :question: How can I test, discard or argument that it is not economically significant?
+    * Especially for the city of Hamburg that has NOT applied any LEZ.
+    * :bulb: Maybe I need to do tests with and without Hamburg as a control observation.

+Possible Solutions:

+* Only take cities who are 50-100km away from any active LEZ
+* Unite the Rhine-Ruhr metropolitan area as an unique city.
+* Backdating and leave-one-out robustness tests

 ## Rationalization of transmission mechanisms:

-*Note: Read more on the mediation literature: (see "Indentify more, observe less" paper)*
+:spiral_notepad: Read more on the mediation literature: (see "Indentify more, observe less" paper)*

 ### How do I shine light on this network of effects?